 Remember that for each page tracked by Nift there is a specified template path.
 When building a page, Nift will start processing the template file the same as it will process any other file.
 Consequently everything that applied to writing content files also applies to writing template files.
-However, unlike content files, template files need to specify where content and (optionally) the page title are to be inputted.
+However, unlike content files, template files (or one of their dependencies) need to use the page content file as a page dependency.

 Specifying where content is to be inputted

 Nift treats any instance of @inputcontent as being equivalent to @input(path-to-content), where path-to-content is the content path for a page.